-If you see yourself going all WET (writing everything twice) – you are working on your programme with a wrong attitude, or you must be a person with obsessive typing disorder.
+If you see yourself going all WET (writing everything twice) – you are working on your program with a wrong attitude, or you must be a person with obsessive typing disorder.
 What are the benefits?
 It is easy to fix bugs when it has to be corrected in only one place instead of many.
 When a module has to be extended or modified, you can get it done faster.
-Basically, maintenance becomes more easier.
+Basically, maintenance becomes easier.
 Also, when other programmers try to use your program, it increases the readability of its user.
 When it comes to time, not just the time taken to rewrite but also the time spent on correcting it everywhere, which is a mere waste.
 This comes in handy especially in big applications where we have multiple hands handling the same program.
-The interesting part about KISS and DRY is that, in a way KISS is implemented by the DRY.
+The interesting part about KISS and DRY is that in a way, KISS is implemented by the DRY.
 Remember, you Waste Everyone’s Time if you are going to keep it WET instead of dry.

-Apart from this, we want to present a few other practices that will get you ahead in the big-world’s race.
+Apart from this, we want to present a few other practices that will get you ahead in the big world’s race.

 Not having source and version control is like buying a spaceship without a manual.
 You are going to stress out on getting your team together to work on the same project if you do not have source control in check.
-Without this there is no better means to getting to the root cause of the error that somehow crept into the code.
+Without this, there is no better means of getting to the root cause of the error that somehow crept into the code.
 It makes the overall management a whole lot easier.

 DO YOU HAVE TESTERS?